kdoblosky/PSNotes/README.md

 Usage:

-Dot-source this file, or include its contents in your $profile.
+Dot-source PSNotes.ps1, or include its contents in your $profile.

 ```
 # Create notebook list - assumes that $NoteBookList is set to a valid path.